philrz/super/docs/formats/csup.md

 memory while writing column data in a natural order to the data section (based on the volume statistics of each column), then write the metadata into the reassembly section along with the trailer at the end.
-This allows a stream to be converted to a Super Columnar file in a single pass.
+This allows a stream to be converted to a CSUP file in a single pass.

 {{% tip "Note" %}}